Eva-Mil/SQL_Python_Project/README.md

 If you have suggestions for improving the analysis or expanding the scope, please feel free to contribute.
 Open issues and pull requests are welcome.

 # Contact
-For questions or further information, please contact [Your Name] at [Your Email].
+For questions or further information, please contact Eva Milona at evamilona1@gmai.com.

-# License
-This project is licensed under the [Your Chosen License] - see the LICENSE file for details.

 # References
 [1] National Crime Records Bureau Ministry of Home Affairs.
 Crime in India 2022.
 Statistics Volume I. [Link] https://www.ncrb.gov.in/uploads/nationalcrimerecordsbureau/custom/1701607577CrimeinIndia2022Book1.pdf